Tooth Extraction Colorado Springs CO

-There are two types of extractions – simple and surgical.
+There are two types of extractions: simple and surgical.
 In a simple extraction, we administer a local anesthetic to the areas near the tooth, numbing your cheek, gums, and mouth.
 Once numb, our dentists use tools to extract the tooth painlessly.
 We talk to you throughout the process to ensure your comfort.
-You should only feel mild pressure during this procedure – no pain.
+You should only feel mild pressure during this procedure - no pain.
 Once removed, we wash the area out and seal the socket to ensure proper healing.

 Are There Risks With Tooth Extraction?

-Our dentists take all necessary precautions during the tooth extraction process.
-We only extract teeth when it’s necessary, and your oral health is at risk if you do not pull it.
+Our dentists take all of the necessary precautions during the tooth extraction process.
+We only extract teeth when it's necessary, and your oral health is at risk if you do not pull it.
 On the rare occasion that there is a side effect, our staff knows how to handle it effectively.